6 killed after fiery crash, fuel spill on Florida highway

 Debris including personal property and vehicle parts was scattered across the road, the Florida Highway Patrol said.

-A helicopter arrived to search for any victims who may have been in nearby woods when the crash happened.
+A helicopter arrived to search for any victims who may have been in nearby woods.